5jt/dyalog-cookbook/manuscript/19-GUI.md

 This namespace (`G`) is passed as the only argument to the `Find` function.

 Suppose you replaces the Windows native GUI by an HTML5/JavaScript GUI.
-All you have to do here is ensure the `G` namespace is fed with all the data needed. `##.BusinessLogic` will not be affected in any way.
+All you have to do here is ensure the `G` namespace is fed with all the data needed. `##.BusinessLogic` will not be affected in any way by the change of the GUI technology.

 ### The function `##.BusinessLogic.Find`